ikoghoemmanuell/SQL-Projects/SQL Project.md

 # SQL Project by Emmanuel Ikogho

+This project uses SQL to answer five questions about a fictional online retail company.
+The data for the project is provided in the Northwind database.

 ## Question 1: What are the total sums of freights of ship cities that have orders from 2 or more customers?

 ```sql